-Whilst the explanations above and surrounding Fig.~4 help in understanding the physical mechanism behind the damping, they do not elucidate its nonlinear nature.
-To understand the latter, we turn to estimating the equilibrium of Wigner currents (see Fig.~\ref{fig:S_nonlinear_intuition} for visual point of reference).
-We consider the state of Fig.~4(b), after the Kerr effect has acted on the coherent state.
-Assuming we are driving at the new resonance frequency $\Delta = K\alpha^2$, we determine the scaling of currents for a point which has undergone a characteristic amount of dephasing $\Delta\varphi$.
+Whilst the explanations above and surrounding Fig.~4 help in understanding the physical mechanism behind the dephasing which manifests in the same way as damping, they do not elucidate its nonlinear nature.
+To understand the latter, we turn to estimating the equilibrium of Wigner currents (see Fig.~\ref{fig:S_nonlinear_intuition} for a visual point of reference).
+We consider the state of Fig.~4\textbf{b}, after the Kerr effect has acted on the coherent state.
+Assuming we are driving at the new resonance frequency\footnote[1]{We note that, in the absence of thermal fluctuations, \(n_{\rm th}< 0.05\), as we expect in our experiment, the mismatch between the resonance detuning \(\Delta = K\alpha^{2}\) as contemplated by a classical description of the damped driven Kerr oscillator and its approximated counterpart value of Eq.~(\ref{eq:res-detu}) that derives from our quantum description, is lesser than a \(4\%\) for \(P_{\rm in} \leq -124\) dBm.
+Thus, using Eq.~(\ref{eq:res-detu}) instead, entails almost no change in the steady-state of the Wigner currents with its overall features remaining the same.} $\Delta = K\alpha^2$, we determine the scaling of currents for a point which has undergone a characteristic amount of dephasing $\Delta\varphi$.
 We consider a point in phase space which has a distance from the origin given by $\langle \hat x\rangle + \Delta x$, where $\Delta x = 1/\sqrt{2}$ is the uncertainty in position of a coherent state and $\langle \hat x\rangle = \epsilon/(\sqrt{2}\kappa)$.